Steps for Effective Personal Finance Management and Planning

 But a key tactic is focusing on avoiding debt.
 This means paying off your debts.
 Many people start with the account with the highest interest rate, others start with the smallest debt, however all agree that you must stash away the credit card to avoid accumulating more.

-Getting out of debt will give you peace of mind and as you’re chipping away with debt repayment, the stress will alleviate too.
+Getting out of debt and managing debt will give you peace of mind and as you’re chipping away with debt repayment, the stress will alleviate too.

-Model students of personal finance always do two things: they never miss a payment, and they always pay themselves first.
+Model students of personal finance with a well rounded financial plan always do two things: they never miss a payment, and they always pay themselves first.
 They do this without even thinking each month by automating these money management activities.
 When possible, schedule your future bill payments so that you’re at least making the minimum payment on your accounts.
 This will help to protect your credit score.
 Also set reminders before bills are due to ensure you’ve got the money for automatic withdrawals.

 Pay yourself first by moving some cash into your savings accounts on payday.
 Automating this step means you won’t even notice that the money is missing, but you’ve done yourself a favour by adding to your savings pot.

-Masters of personal finance tend to be gurus at redeeming credit card reward points for free travel, getting cash back on their gas and groceries, and other hacks that save them money in the long run.
+Masters of personal finance tend to be gurus at redeeming credit card reward points for free travel, getting cash back on their gas and groceries, and other hacks that save them money in the long run and increase their cash flow.

-When possible, maximize what’s available to you to keep your costs down.
+When possible, maximize what’s available to you to keep your costs down in your financial plan.
 This could include flipping through flyers to take note of sales at the grocery store, or taking stock of all of your outstanding rewards points, gift cards, and other vouchers to pay for anything from hotel stays to coffees and nights out at the movie theatre.

 Another creative habit of personal finance fans is setting themselves challenges, such as packing their lunches for a week, forgoing delivery and take out for a month, to extreme challenges, like outright shopping bans for no-spend challenges.
 While this is drastic, you could take inventory again of what you own and decide that a wise decision would be to stop yourself from buying certain items you already have an abundance of.